ernest216/Most-Active-Cookies/readme.md

 The CLI program takes two arguments:

--f, The CSV file path
+`-f`, The CSV file path
--d, the date argument formatted as YYYY-MM-DD
+`-d`, the date argument formatted as YYYY-MM-DD

 Example: